HotPatcher: A open source UE resource hot patching tool

 2021.10.29 Update

-During Cook, collect all Shaders in the Patch and generate ShaderBytecode separately, enabling incremental updates to the Shader.
-For details, see the article: UE Hot Update: Shader Update Strategy # A Better Way.
+During cooking, collect all shaders in the Patch and generate ShaderBytecode separately to enable incremental updates for shaders.
+For more details, see the article: UE Hot Update: Shader Update Strategy # A Better Way.

 2021.08.06 Update